frain-dev/convoy-website/content/docs/sdks/convoy-rb.md

 ```

 ## Subscribe For Events
-After creating an endpoint, we need to susbscribe the endpoint to events.
+After creating an endpoint, we need to subscribe the endpoint to events.

 ```ruby
 subscription = Convoy::Subscription.new(